bacontime/blog-mirror/econ/childcaretime.md

 ## Data Details

-TODO: Possibly Move to Appendix
+TODO: Possibly Move to seperate Appendix page

 ### Category Definitions

+### How exactly everything is filter

+IPUMS variable names etc

 ### Details about travel in ATUS